 Inevitably, when talking about things that exist in the ground, kids will start to ask about dinosaurs and fossils.
 This project can help children understand the process through which fossil cavities are formed in stone even after the animal has long since decayed.

-Typically, I like to make imprints in salt dough to demonstrate how footprints and shapes may be preserved, but alternatively you could make the fossils themselves out of the dough.
+Typically, I like to make imprints in salt dough to demonstrate how footprints and shapes may be preserved, but alternatively, you could make the fossils themselves out of the dough.
 Give the children time to mold the material into different shapes and explore creating different imprints.
-Set to the side you will have great looking fossils by the end of the week!
-Be sure to discuss the rare process through which fossils are formed and how scientists can search the Earth and know which rocks to excavate.
+Set to the side you will have great-looking fossils by the end of the week!
+Be sure to discuss the rare process through which fossils are formed.
+Also, how scientists can search the Earth and know which rocks to excavate.

 What are some Earth Science projects you remember that got you excited?
 Leave your suggestions in the comments below!
 As always, if you have any questions or suggestions about STEM instruction please leave a comment below or email me at VincePrints3D@gmail.com.

 Want to bring Earth Science into your classroom?
 Check out our Earth and Environmental Science products: